prcaen/zen-leaf/SUPABASE_SETUP.md

   pot_material TEXT, -- e.g., "ceramic", "plastic", "terracotta"
   soil TEXT, -- e.g., "all-purpose-potting-mix"
-  plant_size INTEGER, -- Plant height in cm acquired_date TIMESTAMPTZ, -- Date when plant was acquired - age is calculated from this date is_near_ac BOOLEAN, is_near_heater BOOLEAN, created_at TIMESTAMPTZ NOT NULL DEFAULT NOW(), updated_at TIMESTAMPTZ DEFAULT NOW(),
+  plant_size INTEGER, -- Plant height in cm acquired_at TIMESTAMPTZ, -- Date when plant was acquired - age is calculated from this date is_near_a_c BOOLEAN, is_near_heater BOOLEAN, created_at TIMESTAMPTZ NOT NULL DEFAULT NOW(), updated_at TIMESTAMPTZ DEFAULT NOW(),